TerminusResearch/hackathon/readme.md

 ## Submission

 - Archive contains 2 files (strategy.py, pyproject.toml).
 Replace class YourStrategy(Strategy) in strategy.py by your strategy.
-- There is a limit for submission per day (12)
+- There is a limit for submission per day (12).
-- Profit calculation can take up to 15 minutes after submission, during this period score will be equal to '-1'
+- Profit calculation takes some time after uploading.
 - There is limitation of submission archive size = 50Mb.

 ## Evaluation